middlebury/college-handbook/content/ii-ug-college-policies/employee/wage-salary/travel-time.md

 ---
-slug: "/pages/ii-ug-college-policies/employee/wage-salary/travel-time"
+slug: /pages/ii-ug-college-policies/employee/wage-salary/travel-time
-date: "2021-05-01"
+date: 2021-05-01
-title: "6.6 Travel Time"
+title: 6.6 Travel Time
 ---
 ### Definition

 Travel time is the time spent actively traveling between the normal work site and another location where work will be performed.
 Commuting time to and from the normal workplace is not considered travel time under this policy.